jhwhenry/cpd/cpd_upgrade_513_531.md

 [Migrating from the IBM Certificate manager to the Red Hat OpenShift certificate manager](https://www.ibm.com/docs/en/software-hub/5.3.x?topic=upgrading-migrating-red-hat-openshift-certificate-manager)

-## 2.2 Upgrade the Scheduling service
+## 2.2 Upgrading the Scheduling service

 If you're not sure whether the Scheduling service is installed on the cluster, run the following command:
 ```